bitbound/Make-EXE/README.md

   * To reset program defaults in Windows 10, go to Settings - System - Default apps.
 The Reset button is at the bottom.
 * You can also use Make-EXE from the command line (options below).
 * The EXE will be created in the same directory as the script.
 * If Save Config is checked, a file named "AssemblyInfo.json" will be created in the same directory as your script.
-This will be used for feature builds to preload the assembly information.
+This will be used for future builds to preload the assembly information.

 ### Embedding Files:
 When compiling a script to EXE, you'll be asked if you want to embed files into the EXE.
 This will allow you to include data files and other resources that your script calls.